leofontes/ios-course/README.md

 <h3>DreamLister</h3>
 <p>From Marc Price's <a href="https://www.udemy.com/devslopes-ios10/">Udemy</a> iOS 10 Course</p>
 <p>App that lists dream purchases on different stores, mainly to learn about CoreData.</p>
+<p>As a challenge I implemented the Item Category as an extra, not shown on the tutorial.</p>

 <h2>Demos</h2>